 01 Thursday Oct 2009

-Posted by farfalle1 in gardening, Travel, Uncategorized
+Posted in gardening, Travel, Uncategorized

 I’ll try to keep this as short as possible, but when you have visited a place so different from your usual haunts, and so utterly atmospheric and magical, it is hard to be terse.